lulzzz/FluentDispatch/README.md

 **GrandCentralDispatch** handles the incoming load and delegates the ingress traffic as chunks to event loop schedulers which dispatch them to their own nodes (units of work).
 These nodes are either local threads managed by the .NET Threadpool or remote nodes which are called through Remote Procedure Call.

 **GrandCentralDispatch** acts as a load-balancer but on the application level rather than the network level.
-GCD is able to monitor the health of its remote nodes (CPU usage, ...) and dispatch workload to the healthiest among them in order to anticipate any overwhelm node pior any downtime.
+GCD is able to monitor the health of its remote nodes (CPU usage, ...) and dispatch workload to the healthiest among them in order to anticipate any overwhelm node prior any downtime.

 ## Resolver